JorgePe/randomideas/AirDrums/README.md

 ## Notes

-Turnsout Hydrogen /the drum engine) accepts keyboard input so VMPK is not needed.
+Turnsout Hydrogen (the drum engine) accepts keyboard input so VMPK is not needed.
 Will soon add a version of 'airdrum-demo.py' and 'airdrum.py' that forwards directly to Hydrogen without using VMPK as a MIDI gateway.
 This is simpler and faster but VMPK still has the advantage of MIDI
 (so instead of Hydrogen pretty much anything can be used as long as it has a MIDI input).